For purposes of this chapter, the terms in this section have the meanings given unless otherwise provided for in this chapter.

 "Raw food costs" means the cost of food provided to nursing facility residents and the allocation of dietary credits.
 Also included are special dietary supplements used for tube feeding or oral feeding, such as elemental high nitrogen diet.

-"Real estate taxes" means the real estate tax liability shown on the annual property tax statement of the nursing facility for the reporting period.
+"Real estate taxes" means the real estate tax liability shown on the annual property tax statements of the nursing facility for the reporting period.
 The term does not include personnel costs or fees for late payment.

 (a) "Related organization" means a person that furnishes goods or services to a nursing facility and that is a close relative of a nursing facility, an affiliate of a nursing facility, a close relative of an affiliate of a nursing facility, or an affiliate of a close relative of an affiliate of a nursing facility.
 As used in this subdivision, paragraphs (b) to (e) apply.